-Todd Feldman, one of our Paid Advertising Specialists, has some advice for split testing your Facebook ads, including adding another user interest or behavior to narrow down your audience even further:
+Todd Feldman, our senior paid advertising specialist, has some advice for split testing your Facebook ads, including adding another user interest or behavior to narrow down your audience even further:

 While Facebook is vague on their feedback regarding why you're given a low relevance score, don't take it personally.
 Use it as a reminder to freshen up your targeting or run an A|B test with a similar ad set.

 When A|B testing two ads, consider using a similar audience but adding some new variables to one of the ads to include as exclusions.
 Or, you could add another interest or behavior to the second ad to narrow your audience a little further.

 Facebook has some advice for split testing your ads in order to improve relevance score as well.
 There are a couple of easy ways to do this:

 - Show the same ad to two different audiences to see which ad the audience resonates with

 - Show two different ads to the same audience to see which ad does better with your target audience